 These days browsers like Safari, Chome and Edge also come with built-in password managers, which allow you to save your passwords, so there’s no reason to stick to easy passwords or repeating the same one across different sites.
 These are less secure than the dedicated password managers since there’s no guarantee that Google or Microsoft can read the passwords you sync.

-If you do insist staying low tech and writing your passwords down in a notebook, don’t keep it lying around near the computer.
-Lock that nice and safe.
+If you do insist on staying low tech and writing your passwords down in a notebook, don’t keep it lying around near the computer.
+Lock that up nice and safe.

 5. Lock your Mobiles and Laptops

 If you use password managers on your mobile or laptops, always set a screen lock with a password to unlock it when you’re away.
 What’s the point of having your passwords safe in an app, by your laptop open for anyone to steal your passwords?

 6. Give unknown apps and public computers and WiFi a miss